kenchowcn/emacsc/README.md

     mv ~/.emacs.d ~/.emacs.d.bk ; git clone https://github.com/kenchowcn/emacsc.git ~/.emacs.d

-then, let el-get install plugin, after a while, open emacs again, you will see a different emacs.
+then, let el-get install plugins, it will takes a long while, open emacs again, you will see a different emacs.